What Is The Birth Order Theory?

 Middle child syndrome

 Another birth order phenomenon, which isn't a real, diagnosable disorder, is middle child syndrome.
-As the name implies, it entails the effects a middle child may sometimes feel because of their birth order.
-The first child may have a strict upbringing, while the youngest child may have a spoiled upbringing, or vice versa.
+As the name implies, it entails the effects middle children may sometimes feel because of their birth order.
+When the first child is born, they may have a strict upbringing, while the youngest child may have a spoiled upbringing, or vice versa.
 It's sometimes suggested that the middle child gets ignored amid all this chaos, and may feel neglected by their parents.

 However, this phenomenon may be purely situational.
 Some parents treat their children equally, while others do have their favorites, or some adjust their parenting styles over time.
 Sometimes the middle child is growing up during the transitional period between opposite parenting styles, and this can cause some negative effects.